christianemardaniag/Grading-Management-System/README.md

 - Can upload and download file (max limit 3mb file size)
 - Refresh chat box every 1 second
 - View Contacts

-#### 5. Profile
-- Student can edit their information (Username, Email, Password)

-# Questions
-- What will happen to the handled students of the faculty when the admin archive the faculty?